Onelinerhub/onelinerhub/python-numpy/how-to-calculate-percentiles-from-numpy-array-copy.md

-# How to calculate percentiles from Numpy array COPY
+# How to calculate percentiles from Numpy array

 ```python
 import numpy as np